 Dinner: dinner each night will be included with your registration price.

-Yes, for the group meals, there will be vegetarian and vegan options available.
+Yes, for the group meals, there will be vegetarian options available.

 Beer & Wine

-Because this is meant to be a rejuvenating and healing experience, we feel that alcohol will actually detract from the potential impact that can be made.
+Because this is meant to be a rejuvenating and healing experience, we feel that alcohol will actually detract from the potential impact that this event is meant to achieve.
 We are asking all participants to kindly restrict alcohol consumption to light "casual refreshment" - i.e. a beer or glass of wine in the evening is acceptable.
 However, we would encourage you to "try dry" and take a break from alcohol for the week.
 We will have plenty of other ways to bond with each other that don't involve drinking.

-All recreational drugs, including Marijuana are strictly forbidden.
-Drug usage in Utah is illegal.
-Anyone found in possession of or under the influence of drugs, including marijuana, will be asked to leave the event and could potentially face criminal prosecution.
+We kindly inform all participants that anyone found in possession of, or under the influence of drugs, including marijuana, will be asked to leave the event and could potentially face criminal prosecution.

 TRAVEL TO UTAH

 Flying: If you are flying to UTE, the best airport for both domestic and international travelers is Salt Lake City International (SLC).
-From here you can either rent a car or take our complimentary shuttle.
+From here you can either rent a car or take our shuttle (info below).

-Snow College is located just under 2 hours drive south of Salt Lake City.
+Manti, Utah is located about 2 hours drive south of Salt Lake City.
 It's a simple and beautiful drive down I-15 & Highway 89.
-Use our event map to have a look.

-Rental Car: If you plan to visit more of the area either before or after UTE, then a rental car will be your best option.
-There are many options for rental cars from SLC International Airport, and Park Place Apartments has plenty of parking.
+Rental Car: If you plan to visit more of the area either before or after UTE or simply want or need alternative transportation, then a rental car will be your best option.
+There are many options for rental cars from SLC International Airport, and parking is in abundance in Manti & Ephraim.

 Shuttle: we will be running a complimentary shuttle to/from the airport.
 Shuttle times are as follows:

-Twice during the week we will be presenting informal taiko information / Q&A evenings and short public workshops.
-These sessions will be led by our management team, but as a participant you can assist us in teaching the local community how to play taiko!
+On Friday evening we will be presenting an informal 'Get To Know Taiko' presentation and public workshops.
+These sessions will be led by our management team, but as a participant we would like you can assist us in teaching the local community about taiko!

-We think this is a wonderful way for us to bond with one another, and also a fantastic means of saying thank you to Snow College and the local community for hosting us.
+We think this is a wonderful way for us to bond with one another, and also a fantastic means of saying thank you to Manti City, Manti High School, and the local community for hosting us.

-On our final evening, all of us will be presenting the local community with an amazing taiko concert, held on the Snow College football field (or in the event of rain, in the Concert Hall).
+On our final evening, all of us will be presenting an amazing taiko concert, held at Manti City Park!

-This concert will consist of community songs that can be learned in advance, as well as material we create together throughout the week.
+This concert will consist of community songs that can be learned in advance using online resources that we will provide for you, and potentially some material we create together throughout the week.

 This will be the first ever taiko concert in the entire Sanpete county area and we are thrilled to have the chance to share taiko with a brand new community!